Improving indoor air quality: From basic to better and best steps

-Avoid having your clothing conventionally dry-cleaned, or air out dry-cleaned clothing before bringing it inside.
+2) Avoid having your clothing conventionally dry cleaned, or air out dry-cleaned clothing before bringing it inside.

 Perchloroethylene (PERC), the most commonly used dry-cleaning solvent, is a potential carcinogen.
-In a report titled Hung Out To Dry, the Coalition for Clean Air recommends allowing cleaning solvents to offgas by removing clothes from the plastic dry-cleaning bag and placing them outside for four to five days.
+In the report Hung Out To Dry, the Coalition for Clean Air recommends allowing cleaning solvents to offgas by removing clothes from the plastic dry-cleaning bag and placing them outside for four to five days.
 Alternatively, most fabrics that are labeled “dry clean only” can actually be cleaned through a PERC-free “wet cleaning” process that is increasingly being offered by professional dry-cleaning shops, or some can even be cleaned at home using a mild soap.
-For more information on alternatives to toxic dry cleaning, read these articles from Green America and Consumer Reports’ GreenerChoices.
+For more information on alternatives to toxic dry cleaning, read Green America's article on the topic.

-Dispose of unused paint, solvents, pesticides, and other household chemicals promptly, and tightly close the containers of products still in use.
+3) Dispose of unused paint, solvents, pesticides and other household chemicals promptly, and tightly close the containers of products still in use.

 A natural ventilation strategy relies on the buoyancy of hot air (the stack effect) and wind (cross ventilation) to increase the amount of outdoor air coming into your home.
 Natural ventilation can reduce total energy consumed by 10 to 30 percent compared with a home using a forced-air cooling system.

-Use the exhaust fan over your stove to remove gases like carbon monoxide and nitrogen dioxide, and fans in your bathrooms to remove water vapor.
+5) Use the exhaust fan over your stove to remove gases like carbon monoxide and nitrogen dioxide and the fans in your bathrooms to remove water vapor.